Spirals-Team/test4repair-experiments/results/math/70/jGenProg/readme.md

 Nb of EvoSuite Tests: 23

-Nb of Failing EvoSuite Tests: 23
+Nb of Failing EvoSuite Tests: 4

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 23
+Average Nb of EvoSuite Tests: 21.32

-Average Nb of Failing EvoSuite Tests: 4
+Average Nb of Failing EvoSuite Tests: 2.09

+Average Nb of Test-adequate patches: 1.87

 ---